adam-maj/deep-learning/README.md

 ![constraint-6-compute-efficiency](./images/readme/constraint-6-compute-efficiency.png)

-While the power of compute increases, making effective use of this compute power is not a guarantee.
-Making training efficient on compute is a software problem that takes active effort and optimization.
+While the power of compute increases, making effective use of this compute is not a guarantee.
+Using compute efficiently is a software problem that takes active effort and optimization.

-Innovations like [FlashAttention](https://arxiv.org/abs/2205.14135) which drastically accelerated the speed of Transformers through an optimization in how attention access memory are a reminder that compute optimizations are another lever to increase the efficiency of training and scale up models.
+Innovations like [FlashAttention](https://arxiv.org/abs/2205.14135), which drastically accelerated the speed of Transformers through an optimization in how attention access memory, are a reminder that compute optimizations are another lever to increase the efficiency of training and scale up models.

 > [!NOTE]
 >